Overview

 Visitors do have the option to enter their name in the ‘Your name’ field or they can accept the automatically created name such as 'Visiting Shrimp'.

-Adding a password, Setting an expiration date or Resetting a mural link
+Adding a password, setting an expiration date or resetting a mural link

-To add a password, Set an expiration date or Reset a mural link, go to the relevant mural.
+To add a password, set an expiration date or reset a mural link, go to the relevant mural.

 Click on the ‘Share’ button in the top right-hand corner of your mural.